 Australia 1943: the liberation of New Guinea

-By January 1943, Australia had emerged from the shadow of war in a strong position.
-The victories in 1942 at Kokoda, Guadalcanal, Buna, Gona and Sanananda had secured the northern coastlines of Papua and Australia.
-Australian forces were now poised for a full scale offensive to liberate New Guinea from the Japanese, the largest and most complicated operations in their history.
-Australia 1943 explores the high point of Australia's influence on operations and strategy in the South West Pacific, a campaign that has been traditionally overshadowed by the drama of Kokoda.
+By January 1943 Australia had emerged from the shadow of war in a strong position.
+The victories of 1942 at Kokoda, Guadalcanal, Buna, Gona and Sanananda had secured the northern coastlines of Papua and Australia.
+Australian forces were now poised for a full-scale offensive to liberate New Guinea from the Japanese, the largest and most complicated operation in their history.
+Australia 1943 explores the high point of Australia's influence on operations and strategy in the south-west Pacific, a campaign that has been traditionally overshadowed by the drama of Kokoda.
 It investigates critical operations from January 1943 to April 1944, including Salamaua, Lae/Nadzab, Finschhafen, Shaggy Ridge, the Markham Valley and the Huon Peninsula.
 Australia 1943 is the first detailed single-volume study of Australia's military operations in the Pacific during 1943 – Australia's 'finest hour' in the Second World War.

 Contributors include: Peter Dean, David Horner, Hiroyuki Shindo, Kevin C Holzimmer, Mark Johnston, Ian Pfenningwerth, Ross Mallett, Karl James, Lachlan Grant and Garth Pratten